Skip to main contentSkip to footer

 Share this:

-ITV's new drama, Mr Bates vs the Post Office, tells the shocking true story of hundreds of innocent subpostmasters working in the UK who were wrongly accused and later charged of theft, fraud, and false accounting thanks to a malfunctioning IT system.
+ITV has won the BAFTA television special award for commissioning the acclaimed series, Mr Bates vs the Post Office, which tells the shocking true story of hundreds of innocent subpostmasters working in the UK who were wrongly accused and later charged of theft, fraud, and false accounting thanks to a malfunctioning IT system.

-The four-part series, which will air over consecutive nights from New Year's Day, focuses on Alan Bates (Toby Jones), a subpostmaster from Wales who was accused of fraud by the Post Office.
+The four-part series, which aired last year, focuses on Alan Bates (played by Toby Jones), a subpostmaster from Wales who was accused of fraud by the Post Office.
 He became an activist and made it his mission to get justice in a legal battle that took ten years and cost millions of pounds.

 Alan was just one of many subpostmasters caught up in the scandal.
 Keep reading to learn the astonishing true story behind the new show…